 The 1st Division of the Australian Imperial Force marched to the front on 21 August and early on the morning of the 23rd, the 1st and 2nd Brigades joined with the British 32nd Division and advanced forward to Chuignes—the main German position forward of the Somme.

 The coming battle was well planned by the Australians.
-Brigadier William Glasgow, the Queensland Cattle Station owner, Boer War veteran and now Commander of the 1st Division worked closely with the other Australian officers and Lieutenant-General Monash to ensure that the operation was finely tuned.
+Major General William Glasgow, the Queensland Cattle Station owner, Boer War veteran and now Commander of the 1st Division worked closely with the other Australian officers and Lieutenant-General Monash to ensure that the operation was finely tuned.
 The battle was to be a combined arms operation that would replicate the success at Le Hamel and the recent Messines battles.
 These earlier battles had featured the orchestration of infantry, artillery, tanks and aircraft in a manner that maximised their assault capabilities, while minimising allied casualties.

 Monash’s planning of the Le Hamel attack was a prime example of the combined arms concept.
 In comparison to what has been argued as the piecemeal and unimaginative planning of battles before Le Hamel, the combined arms approach sought to inject a new mobility to a battlefront that had been mostly stagnant for the previous four years due to the superiority of the defensive over the offensive.

 Part of the Chuignes battle plan included a sophisticated ‘creeping barrage’ that provided a mix of high explosive, shrapnel and smoke shells to maximise protection for the Australians while delivering death upon the Germans.
 In order to screen the attacking tanks and infantry from the Germans, the smoke shells constituted ten per cent of the barrage.